ebingrav/avwiki/Zmud_Fletch_Trigger.md

-**Warning.** It is advised to be at keyboard while using this trigger, it also possibly falls foul of the gear collecting rule of [help trigger](Trigger-Using_Policy "wikilink").
+**Warning.** It is advised to be at keyboard while using this trigger, it also possibly falls foul of the gear collecting rule of [help trigger](Trigger-Using_Policy.md "wikilink").
 This is why it is not fully automated with sleeping when out of mana, wearing a fletch kit if you run out, etc.

 ## Code